CreatorRa/Ski-Resort-Buddy/README.md

 # SkiLookup

-Ranks ski resorts by weather.
+<li>Ranks ski resorts by weather.
 Input: a CSV with a region filter.
-Output: a ranked list of resorts in that region based on snowfall, temperature, and rainfall.
+Output: a ranked list of resorts in that region based on snowfall, temperature, and rainfall.</li>
 ---

 ## 📦 Setup